gui2678/Grader-Management/grader_management/README.md

 ### Admin Dashboard

-- Admin users can manage other users, approve registration requests, and reload course information from The Ohio State University API.
+- Admin users can manage other users, approve registration requests, and manage (edit, delete, and reload) course information from The Ohio State University API.

 ### Course Management